voodootikigod/sanitizejs/README.md

 ## Install

-Add smart-helpers as a git submodule.
+Add sanitizerjs as a git submodule.
 In the root of your your smart project run:

     git submodule add git://github.com/voodootikigod/sanitizerjs.git js/sanitizerjs